-Habitat has entered into a lease agreement for office space at its Lanier location.
-The monthly rental payment for the Lanier location is \$208.
+Habitat has entered into a short-term lease agreement for office space at its Lanier location.
+The monthly rental payment for the Lanier location was \$208.
 Office space for the North Fulton location is donated with an annual facilities maintenance fee of \$1,200.
 The fair value of this donated rent is \$25,000 per year.
-The lease agreement for the Lanier location expires in September 2022, and the lease agreement for the North Fulton location expired in August 2021.
-The lease agreements for the North Fulton location is expected to be renewed.
-Expenses, included on the statement of functional expenses as occupancy, associated with the leases of office space for the Lanier and North Fulton locations was \$27,501 for the year ended June 30, 2022.
+The lease agreement for the Lanier location expired in September 2022, and the lease agreement for the North Fulton location expires in September 2025.
+The lease agreement for the Lanier location was not renewed.
+Expenses, included on the statement of functional expenses as occupancy, associated with the leases of office space for the Lanier and North Fulton locations was \$25,625 for the year ended June 30, 2023.